Susan and Tom Bosold, Father Sebastian and Father Vincent strive

 Tom and Susan began their journey in Africa by visiting Kenya on safari.
 During these experiences they came across the first boarding schools they'd seen in Africa, typically led by a Catholic, Protestant, or other religious leader -- all following a credentialed, British based educational system.

 In 2018 Tom and Susan attended the Papal Audience at St. Peter's Basilica in Rome, Italy.
-It was here that they met Father Vincent DePaul, fascinated by his devotion to the thirteen village churches he served in Uganda.
+It was here that they met Father Vincent DePaul, impressed by his devotion to the thirteen village churches he served in Uganda.

-Today, Tom and Susan Bosold now support over 100 Ugandan children & youth, from five years old to college age.
+Today, Tom and Susan Bosold now support over 120 Ugandan children & youth, from five years old to college age.
 They attempt to pay tuition fees, keep food banks adequate to prevent starvation, and provide clean water.

 Father Vincent met Tom and Susan Bosold on pilgrimage to St. Peter's Basilica in Rome, Italy and the three stayed in touch.